The future of software in the automotive industry requires an essential change in mindset for continued rapid development.

 Hi, my name is Ayana Yokota and I’m a Developer Advocate at JFrog.
 I’m excited to introduce the first blog post in my JFrog customers interview series, highlighting unique use-cases and success stories.

-This fascinating first interview was held with Mr. Yan and Mr. Moriya, from the Infrastructure Engineering team, and Mr. Etourneau from the Arene Tools team, in the Toyota Research Institute – Advanced Development, Inc. (TRI-AD).
+This fascinating first interview was held with Mr. Yan and Mr. Moriya, from the Infrastructure Engineering team, and Mr. Etourneau from the Arene Tools team, in the Woven Planet Holdings, Inc. (Woven Planet Holdings).

 - Jack Yan: Senior Director